Automate production

 The payback period of robots is getting shorter

-With declining robot prices and the increase in labour costs in the Czech Republic in recent years, automation of operations and robotisation of production are becoming more and more profitable for businesses.
-For the Czech economy asa whole, this represents a necessary shift from an economic model benefiting from cheap labour to production with high value added that relies on high-quality and skilled workers.
-Changes in the state investment incentives system has been also moving in this direction, where support will be givento applicants offering more high-skilled positions for educated employees who collaborate on innovation with research and higher-education institutions.
+With an increase in labour costs in the Czech Republic in recent years, automation of operations and robotisation of production are becoming more and more profitable for businesses.
+For the Czech economy as a whole, this represents a necessary shift from an economic model benefiting from cheap labour to production with high value added that relies on high-quality and skilled workers.
+Changes in the state investment incentives system has been also moving in the direction, where support will be given to applicants offering more high-skilled positions for educated employees who collaborate on innovation with research and higher-education institutions.

 Tailored services thanks to robots